spectrocloud/librarium/content/docs/04-clusters/05-imported-clusters/30-migrate-full-permissions.md

   <br />

-5. A side view drawer will slide out from the right-hand side of the cluster details page.
-Copy the command displayed to your clipboard.
+5. A side view drawer will slide out from the right side of the cluster details page.
+Copy the displayed command to your clipboard.

-6. Open up a terminal on your local workstation and validate you are in the correct Kubernete context.
+6. Open a terminal on your local workstation and validate you are in the correct Kubernete context.
 You can use the following command to verify the Kubernetes context.
 If you find yourself in an incorrect Kubernetes context, switch to the proper context so you are interacting with the imported cluster when using kubectl.

   <br />